Ziik is build to connect, engage and empower your local managers. Here is what you need to know.

 Permissions are defined by two factors

-1. Role-based permissions (User types)
+1. Role-based permissions

-Example of User Types:
+Example of Roles:

-• Managers
+- Managers

-• Employees
+- Employees

-• Part-time Employees
+- Part-time Employees

-• Sub-contractors
+- Sub-contractors

-2. Location-based permissions (Units)
+2. Unit-based permissions

-In Ziik you will create your own organization using Units, which can be very simple or more advanced, depending on your company's organizational chart.
-You cannot create Users in Ziik without placing them at the right place in your organization.
-Users will be empowered with the permissions set at their User type (role) from their location in your organization.
+In Ziik you will create your own organizational structure using Units, which can be very simple or more advanced, depending on your company's organizational chart.
+You cannot create Users in Ziik without placing them in the right unit of your organization.

 How permissions work in practise